Need workers' compensation for your employees? Find out what to look for when comparing cover.

 In some states rates are set by the government, and in others by the insurance companies.

-- In NSW, VIC, QLD and SA rates are set by the government, and are the same with all insurers.
+- States where it's set by the government.
+In NSW, VIC, QLD and SA rates are set by the government, and are the same with all insurers.

-- In WA rates are set by the government, but insurers may raise or lower them as desired up to a change of 75%, or more with special approval.
+- States where cost is set by the government but adjusted by the insurer.
+In WA rates are set by the government, but insurers may raise or lower them as desired up to a change of 75%, or more with special approval.

-- In TAS, ACT and the NT premium rates are determined entirely by the insurers.
+- States where premiums are controlled by insurers.
+In TAS, ACT and the NT premium rates are determined entirely by the insurers.
 The government might suggest rates but insurers have no obligation to use them.

 Workers' compensation premium rates are typically expressed as the cost of premiums per $100 paid in worker remuneration.
 For example, a premium rate of 1.70% means workers compensation policies will cost employers, in that industry and in that state, $1.70 for every $100 they pay to employees.